Hillview Park Regeneration Project

 Project Information:

-Hillview Park Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Hillview Park Station property near the small remote township of Stonehenge, approximately 150km south of Longreach in Central West Queensland.
-Registered in September 2015, the project covers a substantial area of 46,993 hectares within the Barcoo Shire.
+Hillview Park Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 20km southeast of the small township of Stonehenge in Central West Queensland.
+Registered in September 2015, the project covers a significant area of nearly 47,000 hectares within the Barcoo Shire.
+The property, Hillview Park, is a pastoral station situated in the heart of the Channel Country, a region defined by its vast river systems and floodplains.